Hot Condition Now? Whiting Petroleum Corporation (WLL)

+Volatility remained at 30.39% over last week and shows 35.48% volatility in last month.
+Market risk that established with market trade and it is measured by beta factor.
+Beta indicator lies at 3.85.
+Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
+VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
+ATR value stands at 0.28.

-Whiting Petroleum Corporation (WLL) acknowledged active focus on shares in the last trading session.
-The stock disclosed a change of 13.73% and its listed share value at $1.16 in Tuesday trading period.
+Whiting Petroleum Corporation (WLL) exchanged 10465292 shares on hands in most recent trading session and observed an average volume with 24.47M shares.
+WLL disclosed a change of -1.59% and its listed share value at $1.24 on Friday trading period.
 This company belong to USA Country and part of Basic Materials sector.
-WLL exchanged 37290074 shares on hands in most recent trading session and observed an average volume with 23.35M shares.
-It has a market capitalization of $53.02M.
+It has a market capitalization of $56.68M.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

 TECHNICAL INTERPRETATION:

 A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
 It is highly popular among traders, mostly because of its simplicity.
 It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is positive from its 20 days moving average with 115.13% and trading from 50 days moving average with -3.52%.
-The stock price is performing along declining drift from its 200 days moving average with -80.95%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upward from its 20 days moving average with 94.33% and trading from 50 days moving average with 12.61%.
+The stock price is performing along declining drift from its 200 days moving average with -78.85%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
 The charting software plots the moving average as a line directly into the price chart.

 Net profit margin of the company is -15.30% that shows the company earning by every dollar of sales.
 Gross margin is detected at 79.10% and Operating Margin is noted at 1.30%.
 Return on Assets (ROA) shows that the company is profitable as compared to its total assets which is -3.10%.
 Return on Investment (ROI) is -0.80%.
 Return on Equity (ROE) is -5.80%.